sundaramvdubey/Vak-/README.md

 Vāk is an experimental, statically typed systems-language compiler written in Rust.
 It translates Vāk source code into validated LLVM IR and can build native executables through Clang.

-## Website source and self-hosting

-The Vāk website is maintained as a separate, dependency-light React/Vite repository so it can be uploaded to a private repository and deployed independently on Cloudflare Pages:

-- **Local website source handoff:** `/home/ubuntu/projects/v-k-d353fe15/vak-website-source/`
-- **Private website repository:** add its URL here after upload
-- **Cloudflare Pages URL:** add the deployed `pages.dev` or custom-domain URL here after deployment

-The website source has no Manus analytics, debug collector, Manus storage proxy, generated Manus markers, server requirement, or paid-service dependency.
-See its `README.md` for the exact Cloudflare Pages settings.

 ## Learn Vāk in the browser

 The repository includes a zero-dependency learner-facing documentation site in [`docs-site/`](docs-site/).
 Preview it with `python3 -m http.server 8080 --directory docs-site`; it is ready to deploy as a static Cloudflare Pages site.
 The site is an orientation layer over the authoritative [`LANGUAGE.md`](LANGUAGE.md), [`TUTORIAL.md`](TUTORIAL.md), and [`PROJECT_STATUS.md`](PROJECT_STATUS.md) documents.